Email

 An ECAM system with the primary engine instruments displayed on the primary screen, the left screen being blank.

-11. With an Engine Indicating and Crew Alerting System
+10. The display modes for the Engine Indicating and Crew Alerting System are:

 on the primary display panel in red.